Jules LeBlanc: Career

 In August 2017, YouTube greenlit the YouTube Red Originals series, We Are Savvy, as a continuation of a teen magazine series of the same name on Canada's Family Channel.
 LeBlanc was introduced as a co-host of the series, which debuted with over 4.2M+ views in its pilot episode and focuses on music, fashion, and lifestyle elements.

 In February 2018, Variety announced that Lionsgate would be distributing a full-length feature film of Chicken Girls: The Movie.
 There is also a deal with Skyhorse Publishing to turn the show into a book series.
 In September 2018, the third season of Chicken Girls premiered on Brat's YouTube channel.
 Season 4 premiered on March 19, 2019.

 In May 2018, LeBlanc and her sister Hayley LeBlanc were cast in a new series on the Brat YouTube channel.
 That same month, it was announced that LeBlanc and Addison Riecke would star in a Brat teen mystery series called A Girl Named Jo which takes place in 1963 in a small town.
 Also in May 2018, Leblanc appeared in Asher Angel's music video for "Chemistry" as the fans dubbed them as "Ashannie".

 In December 2018 she starred in Brat's feature film, Holiday Spectacular.
 In March 2019, she also starred in another Brat feature film, Spring Breakaway.

 In November 2019, Bratayley stopped making family vlogs after 9 years, for them to focus on other projects.

 In February 2020, LeBlanc was cast in a lead role for the Nickelodeon buddy comedy series Side Hustle alongside Jayden Bartels.
 In response to the COVID-19 pandemic in the United States, Nickelodeon offered LeBlanc and Bartels a virtually-produced talk show titled Group Chat, which premiered on May 23, 2020.
 Side Hustle ran from November 2020 to June 2022.

 In July 2021, LeBlanc became the face of Pacsun's Fall 2021 collection, a campaign focused on reconnecting with yourself, old friends and nature.

+On March 11, 2025, she co-starred alongside her sister Hayley in the Cineverse film, Uncontained!